jlapeyre/julia_project/README.md

 mymodule.project.ensure_init()
 ```

+See the docstring for `ensure_init` for optional arguments.
 The author of `mymodule` may have already called `ensure_init` as step peformed when
 `import mymodule` is executed.
 In this case, calling `ensure_init` again is a no-op.